bilabon/chatgpt_telegram_bot/README.md

 - The first thing an admin needs to do in a chat room is to execute the command `/start`.
 This command will create a database.
 - Each user who contacts the chat for the first time will be added to the database and assigned the role of `alient`.
 There are four roles in the bot: `admin`, `client`, `alient` and `blocked`.
 To communicate with ChatGPT, a user needs to have the role of `admin` or `client`.
 - A user with the role of `admin` can assign roles to other users, for example: `/setrole username client`.
+- The command `/list` will show all users (id and username).
+This command is only available for users with the role of `admin`.

 ![Example](https://i.ibb.co/dJSLCQW/Screenshot-2023-02-25-at-23-37-31.png)